weaintplastic/Vagrant-LAMP/README.md

 ## How to use

 ### Virtual Hosts
 Each of your web projects deserves its own host.
 Therefore you can create virtual hosts pretty easy.
 Therefore navigate to the folder .chef/databags/sites.
-There you will see the configuration of the default site called ''loop.local''.
-To add your own virtual hosts copy the ''loop.local.json'' file and customize it for your own needs
+There you will see the configuration of the default site called *loop.local*.
+To add your own virtual hosts copy the *loop.local.json* file and customize it for your own needs

-``{
+    {
         "id": "loop", #a unique id
         "host": "loop.local", #the hosts dns
         "aliases": [
             "loop.local.192.168.1.164.xip.io" #any alias you wanna use
         ]
-}``
+    }

 Your virtual hosts will just be created during the provisioning process.
 So if you create a new virtual host with this file, run the following statement in your command line tool:

-``vagrant provision``
+    vagrant provision

 Doing that, a new virtual host will be created in your virtual server environment

-Each of your web projects has its own folder in ''/public'' with the exact name of its dns you configured using the ''json'' file.
+Each of your web projects has its own folder in */public* with the exact name of its dns you configured using the *json* file.

-To make your virtual host accessible you just have to add its dns to your system hosts file located at C:/Windos/system32/drivers/etc/host on Windows machines or //etc/host on Mac OS.
+To make your virtual host accessible you just have to add its dns to your system hosts file located at *C:/Windos/system32/drivers/etc/host* on Windows machines or */etc/host* on Mac OS.
 Add the following entry

-``127.0.0.1		loop.local
+    127.0.0.1		loop.local
-::1             loop.local``
+    ::1              loop.local

 Check if your new created host is working hitting its url in a browser of your choice (e.g. http://loop.local)